basho/basho_docs/source/languages/en/riak/ops/advanced/backends/leveldb.md

 We recommend setting "clocksource=hpet" on your linux kernel's `boot` line.
 The TSC clocksource has been identified to cause issues on machines with multiple physical processors and/or CPU throttling.

 #### swappiness
-We recommend setting `vm.swappiness`=0 in `/etc/sysctl.conf`.
-The vm.swappiness default is 60, which is aimed toward laptop users with application windows.
+We recommend setting `vm.swappiness=0` in `/etc/sysctl.conf`.
+The `vm.swappiness` default is 60, which is aimed toward laptop users with application windows.
 This was a key change for MySQL servers and is often referenced in database performance literature.